zuilpirola/artreviewdataset/README.md

-Este repositório faz parte do primeiro assignment da disciplina [12542] Seminário II: Comunicação e Artes da Universidade Lusófona de Humanidades e Tecnologias
+This repository is part of the first assignment of the discipline [12542] Seminário II: Comunicação e Artes from Universidade Lusófona de Humanidades e Tecnologias

-# Explicação dos arquivos
+# Files Explanation

 ## Datasets